 As well as the concert visit, each school will receive several creative workshops from its ‘adopted’ player who will help the pupils create their own version of a piece they will hear at the Hallé concert.
 Some of our previous projects have explored Mussorgsky’s Pictures at an Exhibition, Beethoven’s ‘Eroica’ Symphony and ‘Vltava’ from Smetana’s suite, Má Vlast.
 Hallé musicians are occasionally accompanied by young musicians on the String Leadership Training Scheme and undergraduates at the University of Manchester.

-Adopt-a-Player is generously supported by The Zochonis Charitable Trust and the Cecil Pilkington Charitable Trust.
+Adopt-a-Player is generously supported by The Zochonis Charitable Trust, The Liz and Terry Bramall Foundation, Cecil Pilkington Charitable Trust, and the N Smith Charitable Settlement.

 If you would like to find out more about any of our projects and how to get involved, please contact the Education team on firstname.lastname@example.org.